BroncoSpace-Lab/scales-hardware/docs/power_system/power_system.md

 # SCALES Power Distribution System Development
+## By Luca Lanzillotta ##

 ## Requirements:
-Supply Power to Sub-components on SCALES Carrier Board
+Supply Power to sub-components on SCALES Carrier Board

 ## Components to be used
 Components to be used are still being finalized, but they are based on the following [SCALES Component Selection List](https://livecsupomona.sharepoint.com/:x:/r/sites/broncospacelab/Shared%20Documents/SCALES%20-%20General/Documentation/Hardware/SCALES%20Hardware%20Component%20Selection.xlsx?d=w0a79ca0a7f3241a1b204a2bc7466c9c3&csf=1&web=1&e=7n6GZM).